Freediving in Malta Starts Here

 Freediving Taster — 1, 2 or 3 days | From €130 Your entry point.
 Breath-hold fundamentals, relaxation, and movement in the water.
 Perfect if you’re on holiday and want to see what freediving actually feels like.

 Wave 1 — Beginner | 4 or 5 days | From €495 Learn the basics of freediving; relaxation, equalisation, breath-holding, safety & technique.
 Most students reach 12–25 metres.
-More importantly, they leave with habits that last through our comprehensive methods.
+More importantly, they leave with habits that last through our comprehensive, longer format courses.

 Wave 2 — Intermediate | 5 days | €595 If you’ve had enough time practicing your Wave 1 skills, this will be your next step.
 Target depth 24 meters in both FIM and CWT and a 15 meter No-Fins dive.
-Monofin technique, advanced rescue, and mindfulness under pressure.
+Monofin technique, advanced rescue, and mindfulness.

 Wave 3 — Advanced | 7 days | €795 For experienced divers pushing 34–40 metres and beyond.
 A serious course for serious freedivers and your ticket to becoming an assistant instructor.

 Coaching | 5 days | €550 Stuck at a plateau?
+Understanding your breathe-up, optimising your pre-dive routine, and building a preparation that actually works for you.
 Fabrice and his team will get in the water with you, identify what’s holding you back, and build a plan around it.
+Great option for those not bothered about certifications.
+This is the way.

 Training | €50/day Supervised water time for certified freedivers.
 Up to 80 metres line depth available.